 Marriage is a contract.

 Signing the marriage license might make it seem that way.
 And from a purely human secular perspective a contract might be a reasonable picture.
-That leads to one or both of you trying to demand or manipulate your spouse into “fulfilling your duty,” or leaving if they don’t.
+That sadly often leads to one or both of you trying to demand or manipulate your spouse into “fulfilling your duty,” or leaving if they don’t.

 But God designed marriage to be a picture, an earthly object lesson, of the kind of love He has within Himself and that He desires to have with us.
 That’s a covenant love, not a contract.
 God loves us because He loves us, not because of anything we do.
 And that’s the kind of love God designed marriage to display.